 - Driving teaching excellence: How can we improve our practice to ensure the best learning experience for our students?

 - Cross-disciplinary practice: What can we learn from successful initiatives undertaken in other disciplines?

 - Creative pedagogies: How can we enhance student engagement through creative practices?

-The conference programme can be viewed here.
+The conference programme and abstracts can be viewed here.

 Sessions will include:

 - Poster presentations: Posters that share innovative practice in STEM teaching and learning or key findings from pedagogic research in STEM;

 - How to? sessions: (20 minutes presentation, 10 minutes Q&A): Short, practical bursts of learning about ‘how to’ implement specific teaching and learning approaches in STEM subject areas (for example, how to flip a classroom, how to build a peer assessment process);

 - Paper presentations: (20 minutes presentation, 10 minutes Q&A): Presentations should aim to give a brief summary of a piece of pedagogical research or a teaching and learning project;